AY2223S1-CS2103T-W11-2/tp/docs/UserGuide.md

 ### Viewing list of modules : `mlist`

-Shows a list of all modules in the ProfNUS application.
+Shows a list of all modules in the address book.

 ![mlist](images/userguide/mlist.png)